-Neutral tones are perfect for family or group photos.
-We often see family portrait where they are all matching (blue jeans and a white t-shirt for example) and whilst there is nothing wrong with this, I prefer colours that complement each other such as the warm autumn tones below.
+Neutral tones are perfect for family or group photos in the beautiful North Wales countryside.
+We often see family portrait where they are all matching (blue jeans and a white t-shirt for example) and whilst there is nothing wrong with this, I adore colours that complement each other and the surroundings such as the warm autumn tones below.
 Remember this photoshoot is about you so please don’t take what I say as gospel, above all it is important to wear what you love and feel great in to create your perfect family portrait.

 Autumn/Winter: Warm neutral tones are great for this time of year, they are subtle and complement each other without having to match!
 I’m talking about your browns, deep greens/khaki, deep reds, navy, grey etc..